 3. A glacier with a name beginning with M (Myrdalsjokull), and our final cup challenge

 The final cup challenge was to collect some glacial ice.
 There are plenty of glaciers in Iceland, and many operators offering snowmobile or trekking trips onto the glaciers themselves.
 There’s even an amazing-looking trip inside the Langjokull glacier, but we a) weren’t organised enough b) didn’t really have enough time and c) were probably too young on average to do any of these, so we contented ourselves this time with the user-friendly option of a 20 minute walk to the Myrdalsjokull glacier.
 Another crowd-pleaser this one — dramatic, accessible and properly educational.

 A slight aside, but, after a top secret tip from a local who asked to remain anonymous we went off the beaten track (I’m pretty sure we were trespassing in fact) to find a colony of wild seals on a fjord.
 We spent about an hour finding the place and then creeping around silently (also, for Isaac, dodging the seaweed as he suddenly developed a terror of the stuff) and taking — again — a gazillion photos.

 We flew with Wow Air, Bristol to Reykavik.

-We stayed at Hotel Glymur (gorgeous, but slightly too far West for our trip really), Stay Apartments Reykjavik (good value and clean but fairly basic) and Keflavik Airport Hotel (fine for one night).
+We stayed at the gorgeous Hotel Glymur, Stay Apartments Reykjavik (good value and clean but fairly basic) and Keflavik Airport Hotel (fine for one night).

 We hired our car with Europcar.